jongan69/fragmentapp/README.md

 This app is built using Expo React Native CLI in combination with Firebase to manage the backend of the application.

-To get started you will need Nodejs, yarnm, and Expo CLI
+To get started you will need Nodejs, yarnm, and Expo CLI.

-Then Git clone the repository, run
+Then, Git clone this repository and run
 ```
 yarn
 ```